fwimp/ohvbd/README.md

   1-dimensional output is returned from `extract_ad()`
 - All `fetch_` functions now have a default `connections` argument of 2, leading to faster retrieval across the board.
+- `check_src` argument has been removed from all functions.
+It no longer serves much of a purpose due to the sanity checking changes implemented in 0.5.0.

 See [changelog](https://fwimp.github.io/ohvbd/news/index.html) for patch notes for previous versions.